code-not-found/code-not-found.github.io/_posts/jaxb/2013-07-31-jaxb-unmarshal-xml-string-into-java-object.md

 {% endcapture %}
 <div class="notice--info">{{ notice-github | markdownify }}</div>

-This concludes the short example on how to unmarshal an XML `String`.
+This concludes our short example on how to unmarshal an XML `String`.
 If you found this post helpful or have any questions or remarks, please leave a comment.